 Assault and Battery

-Assault & Battery Defense LAWYER
+Hampton Roads Assault And Battery Defense LAWYER

 If you have been arrested on an assault or assault and battery charge, you cannot afford to go unrepresented.
 It is important that you work with an attorney as soon as possible.
-The Law Office of Shawn M. Cline, PC is ready to take your case and ensure that you get the best result possible.
+The Law Office of Shawn M. Cline, PC, is ready to take your case and ensure that you get the best result possible.

 Why Choose Our Assault & Battery Lawyer?